awsdocs/amazon-eks-user-guide/doc_source/connector_IAM_role.md

 ## Check for an existing connector role<a name="check-connector-role"></a>

-You can use the following procedure to check and see if your account already has the Amazon EKS connector role\.<a name="procedure_check_connector_role"></a>
+You can use the following procedure to check and see if your account already has the Amazon EKS connector role\.

 **To check for the `AmazonEKSConnectorAgentRole` in the IAM console**